Antonio Area Freeway System

 toll projects became public, a substantial amount of grassroots

-opposition, headed by the Texas Toll Party group that has also
+opposition, headed by the Texas Toll Party group that had also

 vehemently opposed Austin area toll projects, started to form.